Quviq/CIPs/CIP-plutus-modules/README.md

 module environment.
 This reduces the cost from a variable lookup plus a projection, to just a projection; this can be expected to speed up every reference to an external module.

-On the other hand, since it adds a parameter to the CEK machine implementation, then it might increase the cost of all CEK machine operations--and so recalibrating the cost of UPLC operations might be advisable.

 ##### Subvariation: Unboxed modules